MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-static-web-app-v0.md

 **`app_location`** - **App location**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 The directory location of the application source code, relative to the working directory.
-When used with skip_app_build: true, this value is the app's build output location.
+When used with `skip_app_build: true`, this value is the app's build output location.
 <!-- :::editable-content-end::: -->
 <br>